kriipke/hugo-s3/README.md

 ```

 Before running `make deploy` it is assumed that you have:
- - an s3 bucket configured properly (publicly accessible, configured to host a static site, etc), see [here](https://capgemini.github.io/development/Using-S3-and-Hugo-to-Create-Hosting-Static-Website/).
-This can be done using the shell script that comes with the repository :)
+- an s3 bucket configured properly (publicly accessible, configured to host a static site, etc); see [here](https://capgemini.github.io/development/Using-S3-and-Hugo-to-Create-Hosting-Static-Website/), or use the script that comes in this repository.
- - a file `~/.aws/credentials` containing the credentials needed to access said bucket, i.e. you have configured the aws-cli on your local machine.
-The simplest way to do that is just to configure the AWS CLI on your machine, however it's not required as `aws-cli` is run from the Docker container.
+ - a file `~/.aws/credentials` containing the credentials needed to access said bucket (the simplest way to do that is just to configure the `aws-cli` on your machine, however it's not required as `aws-cli` is run from the Docker container)

 ## Docker image